rahulx-codes/react-handbook/04-Props/README.md

 ---

-# Interview Questions
+## Interview Questions

-## What are Props?
+### What are Props?

 Props are used to pass data from a Parent Component to a Child Component.

----

-## What does Props stand for?
+### What does Props stand for?

 Properties.

----

-## Are Props mutable?
+### Are Props mutable?

 No.

 Props are read-only.

----

-## Can we pass functions as Props?
+### Can we pass functions as Props?

 Yes.

----

-## Can we pass arrays and objects as Props?
+### Can we pass arrays and objects as Props?

 Yes.

----

-## What is children Prop?
+### What is the children Prop?

 A special prop that contains content written between component tags.

+### What is One-Way Data Flow?

+Data moves only from Parent to Child.

 ---

+## Quick Revision

+* Props = Properties
+* Used to pass data
+* Parent sends data
+* Child receives data
+* Props are read-only
+* Can pass strings
+* Can pass numbers
+* Can pass booleans
+* Can pass arrays
+* Can pass objects
+* Can pass functions
+* Supports children prop
-## What is One-Way Data Flow?
+* Follows One-Way Data Flow

-Data moves only from Parent → Child.

 ---

-# Quick Revision

-✅ Props = Properties

-✅ Used to pass data

-✅ Parent sends data

-✅ Child receives data

-✅ Props are read-only

-✅ Can pass strings

-✅ Can pass numbers

-✅ Can pass booleans

-✅ Can pass arrays

-✅ Can pass objects

-✅ Can pass functions

-✅ Supports children prop

-✅ One-Way Data Flow (Parent → Child)
+## Remember

+Props are used to pass data from a Parent Component to a Child Component, and Props are read-only.